Important updates: coronavirus (COVID-19)

 - limits on the number of campsites to assist with social distancing

 - limits on the number of people who are able to access amenities at any one time

 - enhanced cleaning regimes.

-We request those who are able to be self-contained do so to reduce the number of people using facilities.
+We request those who are able to be self-contained with their own equipment, do so to reduce the number of people using facilities.
 Social distancing and good hand hygiene should be observed.

 - Camping areas and vehicle access permits (all locations except Minjerribah and Mulgumpin)—book online via Queensland National Parks Booking Service